babylonhealth/orbit-mvi/orbit-2-core/README.md

 This functionality is commonly used for things like truly one-off events, navigation, logging, analytics etc.

-You may use the `post` method within `sideEffect` in order to send the value to a [Container](src/main/java/com/babylon/orbit2/Container.kt)'s side effect stream.
+You may use the `post` method within `sideEffect` in order to send the value to a [Container](src/main/java/com/babylon/orbit2/Container.kt)'s side effect flow.
 Use this for view-related side effects like Toasts, Navigation, etc.

 Side effects are pass-through operators.
 This means that after applying a side effect, the upstream event is passed through unmodified to downstream